 Attractiveness as an employer

-In return, MTU offers its 9,000 or so employees worldwide above-average benefits, which has placed it among Germany’s and Poland´s Top Employers.
+In return, MTU offers its 10,000 or so employees worldwide above-average benefits, which has placed it among Germany’s, Poland´s and British Columbia´s Top Employers.
 In the major rankings, MTU has for quite some time held a leading position, thanks to its many offerings, as, for instance, part-time work schemes with only short core-hour periods during which attendance is mandatory, opportunities for working at home, and a sabbatical leave program of its own.
 Moreover, MTU gives its employees above-average compensation.

 More detailed information about the compensation and benefits MTU provides to its employees